Attabler, authentic Parisian bistro cuisine by the Gemellus team

 Little brothers aren't always offspring, no, no. Take a look at Gemellus, the gourmet restaurant in the 7th arrondissement.
 At the start of this year, it welcomes a new sibling in the neighboring arrondissement, Attabler, and it's a wise and well-behaved table that awaits you, a true tribute to French cuisine, more specifically Parisian.

-A family affair, too, at the origin of both addresses, since they are the work of the duo Clément and Maxime Le Meur, twin brothers both in town and in the kitchen.
-At Attabler, you follow the instructions dictated by the name and take a seat to discover a menu that honors Parisian bistro cuisine in all its splendor and authenticity.
+A family affair, too, at the origin of both addresses, since they are the work of the duo Clément and Maxime Le Meur, twin brothers in the city as well as in the kitchen.
+At Attabler, you follow the instructions dictated by the name and take your place to discover a menu that honors Parisian bistro cuisine in all its splendor and authenticity.

 Attabler - Saucisse puréeAttabler - Saucisse puréeAttabler - Saucisse puréeAttabler - Saucisse purée